ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ansible-playbook 201_setup_wireguard_tunnels.yaml
 ```

-### Finalise the Supper Cluster setup - Join Local Cluster
+### Finalize the Supper Cluster setup - Join Local Cluster
-- To finalise the setup configure join now the super coordinators to each local site cluster, by run the following command
+- To finalize the setup configure join now the super coordinators to each local site cluster, by run the following command
 ```shell
 ansible-playbook 202_cluster_super_coordinator.yaml
 ```